EyasuTeshome/shifttracker/becoming-a-remote-professional/different-roles-in-larger-group-work.md

 **Key tasks of the notetaker:**

-- Collaborate with the leader to plan the agenda for meetings and ensure that questions and pending tasks are reviewed.
+- Collaborate with the leader to plan the agenda for meetings and ensure that questions and pending tasks from previous meetings are considered.
 - Take notes during the meetings, paying attention to details.
 - Organize meeting notes and distribute them to participants after the meeting.
 - Participate actively in the meeting.